-The first example is not exactly logical — since most people like chocolate there’s no reason for the speaker to be embarrassed that it is her favourite food.
+The first example is not exactly logical.
+Since most people like chocolate, there’s no reason for the speaker to feel embarrassed that it is her favourite food.
 The second example, however, is more sophisticated: There’s nothing that shows us why the speaker is embarrassed, but she assumes her listener also believes that it’s not particularly healthy to eat chocolate every day.
 That shared belief supposedly makes her embarrassment reasonable and the use of the phrase more appropriate.

 Two co-workers in an office:

 Did you see John’s presentation?
 He looked really unprepared.

 Frankly speaking, I don’t think he’s qualified for the job.

 As far as I’m concerned

 This phrase is similar to ‘In my opinion’.
 We use it to introduce an opinion but it also indicates that the speaker understands his opinion is only one of many factors involved in the situation.
 The phrase shows others that we know our opinion isn’t universal, or it may not matter much.